Ale-JRD/Trads/content/post/index-T1.md

 I confirmed something with Gio first.

-「Are your injuries okay?」
+“Are your injuries okay?”

-「With Eve’s support, I’m good enough to deflect the blade whips.」
+“With Eve’s support, I’m good enough to deflect the blade whips.”

-「—I see.」
+“—I see.”

 Eve and Gio moved to guard Munin.

 If our conversation had been heard by Ars—

-「 ” Even if… I kill humans… I won’t gain… Soul Power… What are you saying, Vysis… They’re still alive… Those I’ve killed… Even without Soul Power… They’re still living… inside me!
+“ ” Even if… I kill humans… I won’t gain… Soul Power… What are you saying, Vysis… They’re still alive… Those I’ve killed… Even without Soul Power… They’re still living… inside me!
 They’re still alive!
 In my heart!
 Don’t— Don’t insult them!
 The dead… the warriors who fell by my hand! …Huh?
 I’m crazy?
-Me…? ” 」
+Me…? ” ”

 …There doesn’t seem to be any notable reaction.